KarthikPrabhu23/CKA-2025/README.md

 ## 4. Create Ingress for Deployment

 Create a new ingress resource named `echo` in `echo-sound` namespace.

 With the following tasks:
-Expose the deployment with a service named `echo-service` on `http://example.org/echo` using `Service port 8080 type=NodePort`
+- Expose the deployment with a service named `echo-service` on `http://example.org/echo` using `Service port 8080 type=NodePort`.
-The availability of Service `echo-service` can be checked using the following command which should return 200:
+- The availability of Service `echo-service` can be checked using the following command which should return `200`:

 **Tasks:**
 - Create service named `echo-service` with `type=NodePort` on port 8080